TonyChengTW/cc-iaas-sdnms/docs/API-DESIGN-FAQ.md

 Each driver has its own configuration file in which specifies backend endpoint and access credential.

-There are 3 driver types:
+There are 3 driver types
 * FW
 * WAF
 * SWITCH